zunicd/Language-of-Proteins/README.md

 You can then access the app at `http://localhost:8000/predict`.
 Pick the classification task you want to run and enter a sequence of amino acids.
 The app will then return the predicted label for the sequence.

 Alternatively, you can follow the steps in the `Steps to deploy on AWS` text file in this root folder to deploy the app remotely.

+For more details, check the [readme](https://github.com/MichalRoztocki/Protein-Language-Capstone/tree/main/demo) in the demo subfolder.

 ## Limitations
 Some of the limitations of our project include: